 The University of Virginia covers the full cost of single-coverage premium for qualifying graduate students and this subsidy may be applied toward the purchase of a single-student, spousal, or family plan from the University’s graduate student health insurance provider.
 Qualifying students must earn at least $5,000 during the academic year through an appointment as a graduate research assistant (GRA) and/or graduate teaching assistant (GTA).
 Hourly and work-study assignments do not qualify students for the health insurance subsidy.

-The Curry School of Education offers education benefits, above the $2,000 centrally funded benefit, to eligible UVa employees enrolled in Curry graduate programs.
+The Curry School of Education and Human Development offers education benefits, above the $2,000 centrally funded benefit, to eligible UVa employees enrolled in Curry graduate programs.
 Employees must be enrolled as graduate degree or non-degree students in order to be eligible for the benefit.
 Additional information about the benefit can be found on Curry’s Education Benefits homepage.

 The Office of Student Financial Services works to ensure that veterans, family members of veterans, and active military personnel receive the educational benefits for which they are eligible.
 Resources include information about using veteran benefits, UVa ROTC programs, and using active military tuition assistance.

 Students and parents may be eligible for education tax benefits, including the American Opportunity Credit, Lifetime Learning Credit, Tuition & Fees Deduction, and Student Loan Interest Deduction.
 The University will report the total amount billed to students via the 1098-T form.
 Students can find information about the taxability of scholarships and information for non-resident aliens through Student Financial Services.